JDvorak/Matilda.js/README.md

 Now that the documents have been added, you can train your model.
 By default models are set to five topics.
-You can overide this defaults by using the setTopicCount method.
+You can overide this defaults by using the setNumberOfTopics method.

-   mM.setTopicCount(3);
+   mM.setNumberOfTopics(3);

 It looks like everything is good to go.
 Time to train.